AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 If the attack were possible, then the attacker would need to create private chain-segments for many of the simplex-chains in the root tile and tile $1|i$.
 But, the attacker cannot convince tile $1|i$ nodes of a reorganization on the root tile (which would require attacking the root tile) -- the attacker's chain-segments are not better than the honest ones.
 Thus, the attacker cannot undo reflections from the root tile, which provide more chain-weight than local reflections.
-In essence: a reorg on tile $1|i$ won't stick because honest $1|i$ nodes can tell that the attackers blocks arrived later.
+In essence: a reorg on tile $1|i$ won't stick because honest $1|i$ nodes can tell that the attacker's blocks arrived later.
 We can show this with \autoref{eq:tiling-sec-function}, too; assuming $v=3$:
 \begin{align*}
     LHS &= \sec{1|i} & & & RHS &= \sec{1} \\